Latest Trends in Automation 2026: AI-Powered Transformation

 The Growing Importance of Process Mining and Task Mining

 Before you automate, you must first understand how your processes actually work.
 Process mining and task mining are critical technologies for discovering, analyzing, and optimizing business processes.
-By 2026, these tools are expected to be widely adopted as organizations seek to streamline operations and identify automation opportunities.
+By 2026, these tools are expected to be widely adopted as organizations seek to operations and identify automation opportunities.
 Process mining analyzes event logs to reconstruct and visualize business processes, while task mining captures user interactions to understand how tasks are performed at the individual level.

 Key Capabilities of Process Mining and Task Mining: